ronitnag04/bdab_website_tester_ronit/README.md

    2. Navigate into the directory you want to place the website repo.
    3. Run `git clone https://github.com/melissarwong/bdab_website.git` to clone the repo.
    4. Run `cd bdab_website` to access the cloned repo.
-   5. Run `npm install` to automatically install the dependencies listed in the package.json file.
+   5. Run `npm install` and `npm i gatsby` to automatically install the dependencies listed in the package.json file.
    6. Open your preferred code editor and open up the 'bdab_website' folder.
    7. Open the terminal in your code editor or use your previous terminal.
    8. Run `gatsby develop`.
 If that doesn't work, `npx gatsby develop`.